MicrosoftDocs/cloud-adoption-framework/docs/govern/cloud-service-controls.md

 ### Approve service controls

-The governance team must now approve the work done in the last two stages.
+The governance team must approve the work done in the last two stages.

-As this approval stage is with the governance team, the previous two stages can be completed by other teams.
+This approval stage is with the governance team, so the previous two stages can be completed by other teams.
 This process is outlined in [Scaling the review process within an organization](#scaling-the-review-process-within-an-organization).

 ### Release service controls

 Releasing changed controls for services that have an existing service guidance is different than releasing new service guidance.

-With modification of an existing service guidance, remember that there are adoption teams using the current service guidance in their work.
+When you modify existing service guidance, remember that there are adoption teams that use the current service guidance in their work.
 Large changes might break their current projects.

-When doing incremental reviews of service guidance, you can look at how a service is being used to determine what effect new controls might create.
+When you do incremental reviews of service guidance, you can look at how a service is being used to determine what effect new controls might create.

-To start with, release new controls in an audit mode.
-Such a release automatically triggers the policy alerting engine to start notifications to the application owners about any remediation they must implement.
+Release new controls in an audit mode.
+This type of release triggers the policy alerting engine to send notifications to the application owners about remediation that they must implement.

 #### Service governance, release, and version control

-The design imperatives must have a version and release cycle and be tied back to the service guidance.
-The service guidance must have a version and release cycle and be tied back to the policy controls.
-Finally, the policy controls must have versions and be released in manageable waves.
+The design imperatives must have a version and release cycle, and they must tie back to the service guidance.
+The service guidance must have a version and release cycle, and it must tie back to the policy controls.
+The policy controls must have versions and must be released in manageable waves.

-- All of these steps should happen with release cycles
+- All of these steps should happen with release cycles.
-- Services must be available on a set date
+- Services must be available on a set date.
-- Policy controls must be advertised on a release cycle
+- Policy controls must be advertised on a release cycle.

 ## Artifacts generated